dlt-hub/dlt/docs/website/docs/dlt-ecosystem/verified-sources/slack.md

    ```
    > Subsequent runs will load only items updated since the previous run.

-1. To load selected Slack resources from the specified start date:
+1. To load data from selected Slack channels from the specified start date:

    ```python
    # To load data from selected channels.